 If you are using Macintosh, you are definitely indebted to Susan Kare, the woman “who gave the Macintosh a smile”.
 Kare is widely recognized for her iconic design of the early Macintosh computers that defined the Apple user experience and set the industry standard.
-She is the third designer in our five-part blog series—after Cipe Pineles and April Greiman—about influential woman designers in history.
+She is the third designer in our four-part blog series—after Cipe Pineles and April Greiman—about influential woman designers in history.

 Susan Kare earned a Ph.D. from New York University.
 After graduation, she traveled west to take a curatorial job at the Fine Arts Museums of San Francisco.
 She soon moved to Palo Alto—the birthplace of Apple and other Silicon Valley tech titans.
 Kare joined the Macintosh team at Apple through a recommendation of a high school friend, Andy Hertzfeld, in 1982.
 Here she was assigned with a daunting task: creating iconographies to make the Macintosh feel like a more approachable, friendly workstation, and less like a machine.

 Being the first affordable nontechnical computer for regular consumers, the Macintosh icons needed to be universally inviting and intuitive to use.
 Since Kare had no prior experience working in the digital realm, she instead utilized her skills with mosaics, needlepoint, and pointillism during the sketching process.
 She drew out a 32-by-32 grid that has a total of 1,024 squares.
 Each one represented a pixel as a way to mimic the bit-mapped display of the early Apple interface.
 Then, she proceeded to hand-drew the design of early Apple icons, one by one, pixel by pixel.

 Simple images can communicate with wide audiences over time.
 Icon design is like solving a puzzle, trying to marry an image and idea that, ideally, will be easy for people to understand and remember.